Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 - Material certificates — Verify tungsten carbide grade and cobalt content

-- Sample testing — Always test dies on your specific header machine before bulk ordering
+- Sample testing — Testing dies on your specific header machine before bulk ordering is strongly recommended

 - Technical support — Does the supplier help with drill point geometry optimization?